hapify/hapify/docs/index.md

 ## 2. Start a new project

 In this section, we will describe how to start a project from an pre-packaged boilerplate.
-To start a project from a legacy boilerplate, please refer to [legacy](templating/code-samples/).
+To start a project from a legacy boilerplate, please refer to the [init command](cli/#create-a-new-boilerplate-channel).

 ### Prepare folder